andarkrc/SDA-Tema3/README.md

 	```
 	You can also use the function `graph_get_first_inlink()` to swiftly get the parent of a node in a tree.<br>
 	Other types of trees (such as BST) may require `forking` the implementation (the same way that a set is a fork of a linked list).

+## After thoughts

+After finishing this homework, we learned a lot about designing a very basic (and crude) user and posts system.
+There is a long way before this project could be called a 'social media app', that much we can tell.
+Nevertheless,
+it is a good starting point in understanding the procedures of managing a big, interconnected system.
+There were a lot of
+places where stuff that was working was left alone, even if there were better way to do them.
+If it works, don't fix it.
+Having a 'real world' example of graph usage is really usefull method of understanding how to design a good graph implementation.
+I (Andrei), can say that I did a pretty good job with the graph, even if there are places where it's kind of squeaky.

+Pentru corectare mai usoara (in caz ca este proces automat):

+Echipa tema 3 SD:
+andrei.popa0810
+marius.baican